 - The first few lines of your introduction (just below your name, and contact)

-- Your current title, company and the starting date
+- Your current title, company and starting date

 - The previous titles, company names, and their start and end dates